-Festival stewardships are obtained by a Brother and/or his Lady by paying a fee to the Stewards Fund, which is entirely distinct from the Mark Benevolent Fund.
+Festival Stewardships are obtained by a brother and/or his Lady by paying a fee to the Stewards Fund for each hosting Festival.

 When the proceeds of each Festival are sent to the Mark Benevolent Fund the individual donations are set out in a list and those sums are credited towards honorifics in the fund as below.
 Qualifications cannot be achieved or acknowledged until your funds have been transferred to the Mark Benevolent Fund.

 The income to the MBF is principally from individual and Lodge contributions which can be found in the MBF Honorifics Brochure in the forms download section.